 The sense of security in Colombia is indeed high, but that does not mean it is actually safe.
 In fact, there are many tourists who do get robbed in Colombia or encounter crime in other unpleasant ways.
 Reading up properly can prevent a lot of trouble, even if it seems completely safe at first glance.

-In Europe, you can use your phone on the street or on the bus without a problem.
+In Europe, you can use your phone on the street or on the bus without many problems.
 Keeping your wedding ring on or lying on the beach with your favorite gold chain.
 This is not a good idea in Colombia.

 Leave your expensive stuff at home and don’t flap your phone in Bogotá or Medellín without paying attention.
 Chances are you will lose it.
-They also pull expensive earrings out of your ear or shove rings off your fingers without mercy.
+Putting your bag next to you on the floor in a restaurant is also asking for trouble.

 Of course, nothing ALWAYS happens and that’s the danger of tourists saying they had their wedding rings on and nothing happened.